An investigation into new tolls on I-66? There's now a call for one. - Potomac Local

 While it is too early to tell how the new tolled lanes on I-66 inside the Beltway will affect businesses, similar E-ZPass Express Lanes on I-95 and 495 have helped some companies that operate fleets of vehicles.

-“We’ve seen increased travel times on Interstate 95 because of the lanes,” said Brendon Shaw, with the Prince William Chamber of Commerce.
+“We’ve seen decreased travel times on Interstate 95 because of the lanes,” said Brendon Shaw, with the Prince William Chamber of Commerce.
 “Some businesses require their truck drivers travel in the express lanes and pay the toll rather than sit in traffic.”

 For some, paying the toll is cheaper than paying overtime to workers who are stuck in traffic, and risk a late delivery if travel conditions on the highway are slow.